The cost of cheap products

 Fairtrade Standards prohibit child labor, but no person or product certification system can provide a 100% guarantee that a product is free of child labor.

-Fairtrade guarantees that if we find breaches to our child labor requirements, we take immediate action to protect the impacted child or children in collaboration with national child protection agencies and/or child rights organizations.
+If Fairtrade finds breaches to our child labor requirements, we take immediate action to protect the impacted child or children in collaboration with national child protection agencies and/or child rights organizations.

 We work with producer organizations to strengthen their systems and programs to prevent and address child labor.
 Failure to have adequate systems in place leads to suspension and then decertification if not addressed.